MSchostag/Kallisto_transcriptomics/README.md

 wildtype_rep_2_24_hrs
 wildtype_rep_3_24_hrs
 ```
+**If you are interested to look at which pathways and which COG categories are significant differential expressed between your samples.
+Then you would have to get the functional Annotation and Orthology Assignmentsusing eggNOG-Mapper**
+Go to http://eggnog-mapper.embl.de/ and upload your genome of interest and place the output file (*.tsv) the analysis folder.

 Now open you RStudio and create a new project (File->create project) and save it in the newly created analysis folder.